yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

   - `hide`: Hide hidden files.
   - `toggle`: Default, toggle the hidden state.

+- linemode: Set the line mode.

+  - `none`: No line mode.
+  - `size`: Display the size of the file.
+  - `permissions`: Display the permissions of the file.
+  - `mtime`: Display the last modified time of the file.

+  In addition, you can also specify any 1 to 20 characters, and extend it within a UI plugin.
+  Which means you can implement your own linemode through the plugin by simply overriding the [`Folder:linemode` method](https://github.com/sxyazi/yazi/blob/main/plugin/preset/components/folder.lua).

 - search

   - `rg`: Search files by content using ripgrep.